 Like Skittles, Jelly Bellies were, without a doubt, an innovation.
 These were small, quality pectin specimens whose manufacturers pioneered the selling of beans in a wide array of fantastical flavors.
 At first the novelty of a buttered popcorn- or peppermint stick-flavored jellybean might have seemed inviting and fun.
-Some varieties really worked (watermelon) while others didn’t (bubble gum), but it’s hard not to applaud the creativity, this completely new take on the milieu.
+Some varieties really worked (watermelon) while others most assuredly did not (bubble gum).
+However, it’s difficult not to applaud the creativity of this completely new take on the milieu.
 If I’m not mistaken, Jelly Bellies also pioneered the flavoring of both the candy coating and the jelly within (a technique borrowed from Skittles perhaps).
 This provided a very strong taste the likes of which one needed, presumably, to pull off something like a Dr. Pepper jellybean.
 One cannot hope to do such a thing, convincingly, via a flavored coating alone.

-The problem came when one tried to eat a sour green apple Jelly Belly as part of a handful that includes others flavored of buttered popcorn, margarita, strawberry cheesecake, chili mango and Dr. Pepper.
+The problem came, it says here, when one tried to eat a sour green apple Jelly Belly as part of a handful that includes others flavored of buttered popcorn, margarita, strawberry cheesecake, chili mango and Dr. Pepper.
 As we were prone to intone during the 1980s, “Gag me.”
+Indeed, no spoon was required.
 In specialty stores one could scoop out and buy a bag of entirely one flavor, or one could buy/mix them according to personal taste — for lemon drop and raspberry surely do go well together.
 But all too often Jelly Bellies were purchased (and continue to be packaged for broad commercial sale) in pre-packaged bags where a dozen different flavors are represented.
 Sorry, but that’s just too many disparate flavors to be consumed by the handful, the way one is meant to eat jellybeans — by grabbing a bunch and popping 2-3 at time, confident that no matter which 2-3 you randomly pop, they will work together on a flavor-compatibility level.

 Sadly, because they so often don’t work together on this level, one is obliged to eat Jelly Bellies individually, savoring those tastes Jelly Belly does well and cursing the rest.
 Jellybeans, in my view, were not meant to be consumed in this anal-retentive fashion.
 It’s just not practical.

-I must be alone in this, or part of a distinct minority, for Jelly Bellies proved so popular that nearly all the independently manufactured pectin varieties disappeared over the next 20 years.
-Russell Stover has hung in there, but for years starting in the mid-1980s, I would go into candy shops and scan the dozens of clear-plastic, bulk-Jelly Belly receptacles seeking a citrus-only mix of pectin varieties — or the independently produced cellophane packets of yore (the kind you can still get at Haven’s).
+I must be alone in this, or part of a distinct minority, for Jelly Bellies proved so popular that nearly all the independently manufactured pectin varieties disappeared over the next two decades.
+Russell Stover has hung in there, but for years starting in the mid-1980s, I would go into candy shops and scan the dozens of clear-plastic, bulk-Jelly Belly receptacles seeking a citrus-only mix of pectin varieties — or the independently produced cellophane packets of yore (the kind you can still get at Haven’s, here in Maine).
 No dice.
 They weren’t there, either on account of low demand or competitive pressures from Jelly Belly, whose corporate overlords might well have leveraged their popularity to insist that stores only carry its product.

-I’m not exactly sure when the game changed once again, but methinks it was on or around the millennium, as candy makers began to leverage their various brands (and tastes) by putting them to work in divergent confectionary contexts.
+I’m not exactly sure when the game changed, once again, but methinks it was on or around the millennium, as candy makers began to leverage their various brands (and tastes) by putting them to work in divergent confectionary contexts.
 I can’t prove it, but I think Reese’s Pieces pioneered this dynamic — deftly rendering the taste of a peanut butter cup in M&M form.
-Yes, this approach is derivative, but in many cases (the Snickers Ice Cream Bar) it really works.
+Yes, this approach is derivative, but in many cases (the Snickers Ice Cream Bar, for example) it really works.